ksfraser/phpabc_cant/README.md

 - `AbcFileParser` supports a config variable `singleHeaderPolicy` (`first` or `last`) to control which instance of a single-value header is kept when duplicates are encountered.

 ## Testing
+- Unit tests cover:
+- Parsing ABC files with all header fields
+- Multi-value and single-value header handling
+- Configurable singleHeaderPolicy (first/last)
+- Rendering tunes with missing/empty headers
+- PSR-4 compliance and autoloading
++ Unit tests cover:
++ - Parsing ABC files with all header fields and all V: (voice) header lines
++ - Multi-value and single-value header handling
++ - Configurable singleHeaderPolicy (first/last)
++ - Rendering tunes with missing/empty headers
++ - Rendering all V: lines for multi-tune and multi-voice files
++ - PSR-4 compliance and autoloading

 Unit tests cover:
 - Parsing ABC files with all header fields